nwstephens/secrets/rmd_config/readme.md

-# Secrets in R Markdown
+# Deploying R Markdown with the config package

-This document uses the config package to detect the RStudio Connect environment.
+This document uses the config package to manage the RStudio Connect environment.